kerstin-w/innski/README.md

 [*Sourced via Color Hunt.*](https://colorhunt.co/)

-A simple color palette was chosen to reflect the colours of winter and echo the theme of the site.
+A simple colour palette was chosen to reflect the colours of winter and echo the theme of the site.
 The colours white and dark gray provide a good contrast and the yellow serves to accentuate.
 The main colours are also present in the imagery and thus perfectly match the design of the site.

 ### <a name="fonts">Fonts</a>